-DIGITAL GALLERY Seamless 7' × 14' glass screens and ultra high-definition, rearprojection imaging systems are used to display photography with stunning clarity and saturation.
-The screens provide 4k resolution that exceeds the level offered by Blu-Ray.
-In addition to providing professional photographers a long sought after level of image quality, it also allows for the display of thousands of images in a comparatively small location.
-The technology in use in the Digital Gallery was created expressly for the Space for Photography.
-In addition to showing images from the exhibiting photographers, the Digital Gallery also screens short documentary films created to accompany the print exhibits.
+DIGITAL GALLERY Our custom 18' rear projection wall-sized screen is paired with the latest true 6K digital resolution to display photography and films with stunning clarity, brightness and contrast.
+The Digital Gallery allows for the display of thousands of images in a comparatively small location.
+In addition to showing images from the exhibiting photographers, the Digital Gallery screens short documentary films created to accompany the print exhibits.